Next tour: Sunday 16 July 2023.

 Work on the new canal began in 1758.
 There were no locks.
-Once the canal opened, it became much cheaper transporting to coal to Manchester.
+Once the canal opened, it became much cheaper to transport coal to Manchester.
 The price of coal dropped and new industries using that coal began to flourish alongside the water.
 The original route, which officially opened on 17 July 1761, went from the Duke of Bridgewater’s Worsley coal mines to the River Irwell at Barton.
 There it crossed the waterway, now the Manchester Ship Canal, on an aqueduct that was one of the wonders of the age but has since been replaced with an equally ingenious structure.
 By the end of 1761 the canal had been extended to Cornbrook, and in 1765 it reached Castlefield where Brindley culverted the river Medlock.

 To prove how the aqueduct would work at the parliamentary hearing Brindley unwrapped a large cheese which he carved out till it resembled his planned design.
 He then explained that he would make the aqueduct watertight using clay-puddling – placing several layers of clay, sand and water on the floor of the waterway – demonstrating the idea in front of MPs with buckets of water and wet clay.
 Indeed so fond was Brindley of the system, his dying words were “puddle it, puddle it”.